-- A. Special Use Permits are required for temporary uses and/or activities that are generally compatible with the land use and zoning but require individual review based on location, duration and/or intensity. - B. Equestrian Use Permits are required for temporary equestrian related uses and/or activities that are generally compatible with the land use and zoning but require individual review based on location, duration and intensity. - C. Special Use and Equestrian Use Permits shall be reviewed and processed as Type A1 applications and in accordance with the Development Review Manual.
+- A. Special Use Permits are required for temporary uses and/or activities that are generally compatible with the land use and zoning but require individual review based on location, duration and/or intensity. - B. Equestrian Permits are required for temporary equestrian related uses and/or activities that are generally compatible with the land use and zoning but require individual review based on location, duration and/or intensity. - C. Special Use and Equestrian Permits shall be reviewed and processed as Type A1 applications and in accordance with the Development Review Manual.
 Uses that require a Special Use or Equestrian Use Permit are identified in the Use Regulations of Article 6.
-Additionally, these applications shall be reviewed Palm Beach County Sheriff's Office and Palm Beach County Fire Rescue.
+Additionally, these applications shall be reviewed by Palm Beach County Sheriff's Office and Palm Beach County Fire Rescue. - D. Seasonal Permits are required for those temporary uses or equestrian uses that exceed thirty (30) cumulative event days within a six (6) month period.
+They shall be processed as a Type A1 application and in accordance with the Development Review Manual; however they shall require Council approval for the initial request.
+All seasonal permits that are identical to the Council approved permit shall be renewed administratively by the DM.
+Any modification to the Council approved permit shall be required to seek Council approval as a new request.
+Seasonal sales, such as pumpkins or Christmas trees, and Equestrian Permits for temporary stabling tents, not associated with events or construction of a barn that exceed thirty (30) days, are exempt from Council approval and shall be reviewed administratively.
+Seasonal permits required to obtain Council approval shall be placed on an agenda as a regular agenda item and are not subject to the mailing and legal ad requirements since it is not a public hearing item. - E. The applicant shall comply with all Code of Ordinances, the LDR, and the Conditions of Approval of the permit.
+Wellington staff shall have the authority to inspect any property for compliance for the duration of the permit effective dates.
+Failure to abide may jeopardize future permits and/or result in code enforcement action with possible fines or immediate revocation of the permit.
+Revocation shall be determined by PZB Director, or designee. - F. Duration:

-- D. Duration: - 1.
-A Special Use Permit shall be issued based on the number of days and type of request within a twelve (12) month period on the same property, or as otherwise stated in another section of the LDRs. - 2.
-Equestrian Use Permits shall not exceed six (6) months within a twelve (12) month period on the same property.
+- 1. A Special Use Permit and Equestrian Permits shall be issued based on the number of days and type of request within a twelve (12) month period on the same property, or as otherwise stated in another section of the LDR. - 2.
+Seasonal Permits shall not exceed six (6) months within a twelve (12) month period on the same property.